DARPA-ASKEM/terarium/packages/client/graph-scaffolder/README.md

 # graph-scaffolder
-graph-scaffolder provides SVG/DOM scaffolding, basic boiler-plate functions, and utilities for working with compound-graphs in SVG.
+graph-scaffolder provides SVG/DOM scaffolding:
+- SVG/DOM hierarchies + data-binding via D3
+- Basic boiler-plate functions such as pan/zoom, highlighting
+- Hooks for building custom events

 Note: graph-scaffolder is _not_ a layout engine.
+It can leverage a layout function, provided that the algorithm produces output in the format below.

 ## Data format
-The graph data is specified in the format of `{nodes, edges}` and allows for nesting, for example:
+The graph data is specified in the format of `{nodes, edges}` and allows for nesting, nested nodes are expected to be positioend relative to their parent node.
+For example:

 ```
 const graphData = {